yitznewton/freerms/README.md

 symfony's `web` directory, and connect to the `/backend.php` app with the user you have just created.

-In order to use the resolver (i.e. public-facing) app, you will need to associate your user with one or more libraries, by selecting them as "groups" in the user's record, which you can edit by clicking "Users" in the backend area.
+In order to use the public-facing app, you will need to associate your user with one or more libraries, by selecting them as "groups" in the user's record, which you can edit by clicking "Users" in the backend area.
 Libraries are added as groups